 Her father stood up and as he stormed out he said “I’m going to speak with his parents.
 We will make sure he marries you upon his return.”

 Have you got missing ancestors on your family tree?
-Head over to Findmypast or Ancestry today, by clicking the links, and start filling in the gaps.
+Head over to Findmypast today, by clicking the image, and start filling in the gaps.

 Pretty cool that you know these stories of your ancestors too.